Enaj-ciiru/alx-backend-user-data/README.md

-# Backend User Data - ALX & Holberton School
+# Backend User Data - ALX School

 ## Description
 This repository contains programs written for the specialization section.